Home

 Black Version of the contemporary American Kilt

-And that is probably just as well because the traditional authentic Scottish/Irish kilt stands in a class all of its own, and nothing else can and I doubt ever will compare or indeed compete for its place on the world stage.
+And that is probably just as well because the traditional authentic Scottish/Irish kilt stands in a class of its own, and nothing else can and I doubt ever will compare or indeed compete for its place on the world stage.

 If you would like to visit the web site whose kilts are featured on this page, you can do so by submitting the form below